@radiobrendan

 Easy way out

 As tough as it may seem on those who struggle with English, as ever in these parts some centres of learning ‘allow’ a way around it.
-From what we can gather, in not all places does the English test have to be taken supervised, on campus.
+From what we can gather, in some places the English test doesn’t have to be taken supervised, on campus.
 There’s an unsupervised, on-line option.

 We recently had the friend of an acquaintance ask us to assist her while she took this on-line test.
 Of course, we objected strictly on moral grounds — it had nothing to do with the fact that it wasn’t financially worth it for us.